Julie Liddle was diagnosed in 2011 with an inoperable Meningioma. Here is Julie’s story of living with a Meningioma.

 I was in shock and disbelief that it was back, like a numbness.

-I did struggle with my emotions in the beginning and was able to access some counselling, although it was not the best.
-I ended up leaving the job I loved, managing a nursery as it all became too difficult.
+I did struggle with my emotions in the beginning and was able to access some counselling, although it was not the best and I ended up leaving the job I loved, managing a nursery as it all became too difficult.
 This was a massive loss for me as I a week before diagnosis I had graduated with a BA Hons degree in Early Childhood Studies

 What do you do now in your life in the week?